-Here’s just one example: Cleaning the gutters costs nothing if you do it yourself, and roughly $100 to $200 if you hire a service.
+For example, cleaning the gutters costs nothing if you do it yourself, and roughly $100 to $200 if you hire a service.

-- Leaky gutters let water pool at the foundation, causing basement leaks, mold and even foundation damage.
+- Leaky gutters that let water pool at the foundation, causing basement leaks, mold and even foundation damage.

-Earth911 tells where to get free paint:
+Earth911 reveals where to get free paint: